 The "Compact" name also alludes to more than just the smaller size; it can be no coincidence that the Xperia Z1 Compact shares its name with the style of camera that it is looking to replace.
 A 20.7MP Exmor sensor housed behind an award-winning G Lens aims to be the final nail in the compact camera coffin.

 Unsurprisingly, the Sony Xperia Z1 Compact follows in the same design language that was started with the Xperia Z1.

-While the glass helps add to the industrial feel, I found that it also meant I became a little obsessed with keeping it clean.
+While the glass adds to the industrial feel, I found that it also meant I became a little obsessed with keeping it clean.
 Those that find they are forever trying to clean the screen to remove pesky fingerprints will find that that feeling transfers identically to the back.

 It also hoovers up dust from the pocket, making it a real eyesore when you're just trying to look at a quick text.

 The chassis, measuring at 127 x 64.9 x 9.55mm, curves slightly at the edges allowing the screen to be protected from side impacts, as well as allowing it to sit comfortably in the hand.
-I found that the metal and glass feel often left the Xperia Z1 Compact feeling cold when left out, but the material combination also leaves it feeling premium.
+I found that the metal and glass often left the Xperia Z1 Compact cold to touch when left out, but the material combination also leaves it feeling premium.

 The smaller frame made using the Xperia Z1 Compact easy to use one handed, and didn't suffer the same problems of grip that beset the original Xperia Z1.
 The power key in particular was pretty easy to hit.